 Providing American-style education, Hong Kong International School caters for students from Reception 1 (pre-kindergarten) to Grade 12.
-Their two campuses in Repulse Bay and Tai Tam cater for more than 2,600 students of 40 nationalities and diverse religious backgrounds.
+Their two campuses in Repulse Bay and Tai Tam cater for more than 2,600 students.
+The student body has 40 nationalities and diverse religious backgrounds.
 The school offers over 25 Advanced Placement subjects to high school students.

 Independent Schools Foundation Academy

 Opened in 2015, the Independent Schools Foundation Pre-School in Sheung Wan is a Chinese-English bilingual and bicultural preschool.
-Independent Schools Foundation Academy in Pok Fu Lam caters for students from Foundation Year to Grade 12 with the IB Middle Years Programme and the Diploma Programme.
+Independent Schools Foundation Academy is in Pok Fu Lam.
+It caters for students from Foundation Year to Grade 12.
+It offers the IB Middle Years Programme and the Diploma Programme.
 Chinese and English immersion education is also provided in the school.

 International College Hong Kong

-ICHK offers a complete educational pathway, starting from playgroups for babies to secondary school, following the Primary Years Programme in kindergarten and primary and the IGCSEs and IB Diploma programme in secondary.
+ICHK offers a complete educational pathway, starting from playgroups for babies to secondary school.
+This school follows the Primary Years Programme in kindergarten and primary.
+IGCSEs and the IB Diploma programme are offered in secondary.
 ICHK has two campuses – its kindergarten and primary school campus is in Tai Po and its secondary campus is in Sha Tau Kok.

 Japanese International School

 Located in Tai Po Kau, Japanese International School is a small I.B.
 World School educating about 170 students from 25 different nationalities.
-The school educates students aged four to 18 years with its direct links to International College Hong Kong, an IB World School in Sha Tau Kok.
+The school educates students aged four to 18 years with its direct links to International College Hong Kong.
+This is an IB World School in Sha Tau Kok.

 Jockey Club Sarah Roe School

-As part of the part of the English Schools Foundation, Jockey Club Sarah Roe School is the only special school in Hong Kong teaching in English.
-Seventy students aged 5 to 19 years old with additional learning needs, such as autism, study in the Ho Man Tin campus.
+This school is part of the part of the English Schools Foundation.
+Jockey Club Sarah Roe School is the only special school in Hong Kong teaching in English.
+Seventy students aged 5 – 19 years with additional learning needs, such as autism, study in the Ho Man Tin campus.
 Therapists are also available at the school.

 Kiangsu-Chekiang College, International Section

-The International sections of the school for students aged 3 to 18 years old are based on the English National Curriculum.
-Two campuses in North Point cater for their kindergarten, reception and primary 1 and primary 2 to 6 and secondary students respectively.
+The International section of the school offers students aged 3 – 18 years the English National Curriculum.
+There are two campuses in North Point.
+These cater for kindergarten, reception, primary 1, primary 2 – 6 and secondary students respectively.
 In their Early Years Foundation Stage and Primary section, students are required to attend Mandarin class daily.
 It offers the IB Diploma Programme.

 Kingston International School